fteodoro803/queue-system/README.md

 ## Product Philosophy

-- **Reactive Data Sync:** Utilizing Meteor to enable instant client-server synchronization.
+- **Reactive Data Sync:** Utilising Meteor to enable instant client-server synchronisation.
-- **Mobile-First Design:** Optimized for low-bandwidth environments to ensure accessibility for all users.
+- **Mobile-First Design:** Optimised for low-bandwidth environments to ensure accessibility for all users.
 - **Real-Time Availability:** Dynamic scheduling updates to prevent double-booking and reduce wait times.
 - **Human-Centered Simplicity:** Clear, role-oriented screens for admins and patients.